jasonwee/MyReactJS/docs/README.md

 The class attribute is a much used attribute in HTML, but since JSX is rendered as JavaScript, and the class keyword is a reserved word in JavaScript, you are not allowed to use it in JSX.
 Use attribute className instead.

 Always use the setState() method to change the state object, it will ensure that the component knows its been updated and calls the render() method (and all the other lifecycle methods).

+Mounting means putting elements into the DOM.

+React has four built-in methods that gets called, in this order, when mounting a component:

+constructor()
+getDerivedStateFromProps()
+render()
+componentDidMount()
+The render() method is required and will always be called, the others are optional and will be called if you define them.